-This course will provide information that will allow students to understand the process of child guidance and master techniques in child guidance.
+ECH 301Child Development & Guidance3.00This course will provide information that will allow students to understand the process of child guidance and master techniques in child guidance.
 Through increased knowledge of child development, students will gain understanding of effective child guidance strategies.
 Experimental opportunities will be developed which allow the student to develop his or her own approaches to child guidance.
-Prerequisite: ECH 234 or ECH 235 & ECH 236; Must be taken concurrently with ECH 310, ECH 322, ECH 323, ECH 235 and ECH 410.
+Prerequisite: Teacher Certification Program Admission, ECH 236.
+Co-requisite: ECH 310, ECH 322, ECH 323, ECH 325 and ECH 410.
 Offered each semester.